Douglas Hellinger

 alt text

 This enables us to see how many shift places the key is off by and adjust the key accordingly.
-It decided to compare the first 100 characters, which I felt was a bit noisy.
-I followed up with this prompt:
+It decided to compare the first 100 characters, which you may feel a bit noisy.
+Let’s followed up with this prompt:

 state the first 20 differences again. quantify the shift, modulo 26.